jeremysrand/Apple2GSBuildPipeline/README.md

 -----------------------------

    * Support Hypercard XCMDs and Hyperstudio new button action project templates
-   * Provide assembly project templates for all project types.
-Today, I only provide an assembly project template for the shell target.
+   * Support Finder Extra project templates
+   * Improve the assembly project templates to be for feature rich and handle errors better.
    * Support other ORCA languages like Pascal, Modula-2 or Basic.
    * Allow multiple resource files and concatenate the resources together into the final executable.
-   * Add support for Merlin32 based assembly projects in Xcode.
-This is the other major cross compilation/assembly tool available today for Apple //gs coding.

 Acknowledgements:
 -----------------

 Thanks to Mike Westerfield for the ORCA environment and languages and Kelvin Sherlock for Golden Gate which allows us to use those tools under modern systems making this build environment possible.
+Thanks to Brutal Deluxe for Merlin32.